In this Article:

 SASE leverages increased security in Cloud.
-It has been noticed that enterprises which use SASE benefit from it because of the increased speed and scalability, all the while addressing the security challenges that are generally seen in distributed cloud-based environments.
-SASE is becoming popular because of the “verify, then trust” approach it follows.
-This zero trust approach emphasizes the protection of critical IP rather than simply trusting the users on a particular network by default.
-It follows a strict identity verification for every single user and every device regardless of the network zone or location.
-This allows for better segmentation and control over each application and each user explicitly.
+It has been noticed that enterprises that use SASE benefit from it because of the increased speed and scalability while addressing the security challenges generally seen in distributed cloud-based environments.
+SASE is becoming popular because of its “verify, then trust” approach.
+This zero-trust approach emphasizes the protection of critical IP rather than simply trusting the users on a particular network by default.
+It follows strict identity verification for every user and every device, regardless of the network zone or location.
+This explicitly allows for better segmentation and control over each application and user.

-What are the advantages of SASE (Secure Access Service Edge) Model
+What are the advantages of the SASE (Secure Access Service Edge) Model

 - Ease of use

 - Best performance through latency-optimized routing

 - Superior quality of service

 - Eliminating hardware refresh cycles & capacity planning

 The Growth Of SASE (Secure Access Service Edge)Adoption

 Derek Brost, Director, Professional Services – Security & Compliance at Intervision, states, “While SASE (secure access service edge) is the peak of Gartner’s “Hype Cycle,” it will continue to gain adoption as organizations move past the quick response measures they enacted this year for their massive and unexpected increase in remote worker connectivity.”